ocrmypdf/OCRmyPDF/docs/advanced.rst

     Temporary working files retained at:
     /tmp/ocrmypdf.io.u20wpz07

+When OCRmyPDF is launched as a snap, this corresponds to the snap filesystem, for instance:

+    /tmp/snap-private-tmp/snap.ocrmypdf/tmp/ocrmypdf.io.u20wpz07

 The organization of this folder is an implementation detail and subject to change between releases.
 However the general organization is that working files on a per page basis have the page number as a prefix